react-async-storage/react-async-storage.github.io/docs/storage.md

 type TimeUnit = 'second' | 'minute' | 'hour' | 'day' | 'week' | 'month' | 'year'
 ```

-`callback`: Node style callback. _NOTE_ the value being passed to the callback for setItem is not the raw value but rather an instance of `CacheRecord`.
+`callback`: Node style callback. _NOTE_ the value being passed to the callback for setItem is not the raw value but rather an instance of `StorageRecord`.

 <br />